-In order appreciate the hugely important role that kidneys play in keeping us fit and healthy, it is necessary to understand how they perform their work within the body.
+In order to appreciate the hugely important role that kidneys play in keeping us fit and healthy, it is necessary to understand how they perform their work within the body.
 Learning more about kidney function can be quite useful when dealing with kidney problems.
-Thus, in this article we are going to examine in some detail how the kidneys function, and learn about the main processes in which they are involved in.
+Thus, in this article we are going to examine in some detail how the kidneys function, and learn about the main processes in which they are involved.

 Kidneys filter the blood, remove wastes and reabsorb nutrients

 The kidneys are very sophisticated filtering and reprocessing organs.
 Each day, the kidneys filter around 180 liters of blood and produce about 2 liters of urine containing waste products and extra water.
 In order for the urine to be expelled from the body it flows to the bladder, through tubes called ureters, where it is stored until its release through the process of urination.

 Wastes and toxins in the bloodstream can come from the regular breakdown of active tissues, such as muscles, and also from food.
 Food is used in the body for energy and self-repairs.
 When the body is done extracting the nutrients it needs from the consumed food, many of the waste products land in the blood.
 Waste products include, the nitrogenous wastes called “urea”, from protein catabolism, as well as uric acid, from nucleic acid metabolism and ceatinine.
 Kidneys are responsible for filtering out these waste products and if they are unable to do so, due to kidney related problems and diseases, these waste products can build up in the blood and end up causing damage to the body.

 The actual removal of waste products from the bloodstream is accomplished by very small units, located within the kidneys, which are called nephrons.
 Each kidney contains about one million nephrons.
 By filtering the blood, the nephrons regulate the concentration of water and soluble substances such as sodium salts.
 The nephrons ensure that materials that are still needed get reabsorbed and the rest get excreted in the urine.